 19. Drop Squat

 The drop squat is a great exercise for developing lower-body strength and power.
-It is a high-intense exercise that quickly intensifies your heart rate and torch decent calories in a quick time.
+It is a high-intensity exercise that quickly intensifies your heart rate and burns decent calories.
 It increases endurance and power and helps you scale up your fitness level for performing different squat jumps.

 How to: Standing upright with your feet hip-width apart, jump your feet out and lower into a squat position simultaneously.
 Jump back to land into the initial position.